cmarrin/OldClover/README.md

 ## Future Work

-- [ ] Make base of each value type (constant, global, local) set at runtime to allow more or less of each type depending on needs.
 - [x] Rearrange the opcode values to make more space for extended opcodes
 - [x] Make opcodes taking an id into extended opcodes, allowing for 12 bit ids for access to 16KB of memory
 - [x] Why do defs exist?
 Why not just use const?
 Maybe get rid of defs and do an optimization where if a const is a small integer which can be represented by PushIntConst or PushIntConstS then don't add it to the constants.
+- [x] Make a proper 'for' loop statement
+- [ ] Clean up for loop to not have so many jumps.
+Save iterator code to the side and insert it at the end of the for loop
 - [ ] Why can't you have a struct const?
 Maybe get rid of table and allow const to have multiple values (inside braces).
 Maybe require const arrays to be defined as such?
-- [x] Make a proper 'for' loop statement
+- [ ] A var can be in any block, but has function scope.
+Add block scope support.

 ## BNF for Clover